Independent-SAGE/Technical-Publishing-Working-Group/README.md

 > Share the volunteer blogpost - Sept 2020 ['Call for Volunteers: Launching indie_SAGE Technical Publishing Working Group'](https://indiesage.herokuapp.com/s/HyqK-TLNw)

-See the GitHub ['Issues'](https://github.com/Independent-SAGE/Technical-Publishing-Working-Group/issues) for current tasks, a [Wiki](https://github.com/Independent-SAGE/Technical-Publishing-Working-Group/wiki) for documentation and join us on [Gitter](https://gitter.im/indie_SAGE/TPWG) chat if you have a question or comment.
+See the GitHub ['Tasks'](https://github.com/orgs/Independent-SAGE/projects/2) for current tasks, a [Wiki](https://github.com/Independent-SAGE/Technical-Publishing-Working-Group/wiki) for documentation.

+If your interested in volunteering, or have a question or comment join us on [Gitter](https://gitter.im/indie_SAGE/TPWG) chat, or you can DM Simon Worthington on Twitter [@mrchristian99](https://twitter.com/mrchristian99).

 Currently we're looking for people with skills in the following (>Sept 2020):